vjache/confetti/README.md

 files under some version control.
 And also IMHO better to have config settings at a central computer (probably under replication) than dispersed ones over cluster.

+It would be great to have an ability to say for application "hey, look for your configuration there" e.g. through configuring a single config parameter - URL where all other configuration parameters may be found.

+Also it would be great to have an ability to share a configuration variable between applications but in some smart and safe way.
+Here comes to game contexts and subjects.

 ## Design & implementation notes ##

 Conceptually this service supports the notion of a storage backend, but currently